yuhsuan1203/TSC/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing the distribution of training set, validation set and testing set.
+There are bar charts showing the distribution of training set, validation set and testing set.
+The bar charts are showed in the ipython notebook.

 ![alt text][image1]